firdousalam/SchoolManagement/README.md

 ## Step 5 ##

-Open SpringSuiteTool
+clcik on manual path

 ## step 6 ##
 give SpringSuiteTool.exe path in lombok

 ## step 7 ##
+Open STS -> click on SpringSuiteTool.exe
+give any space name

 click on Import - import as general project
 Import the given service project